Richard Kempenfelt: Royal George

 In 1782 he hoisted his flag on HMS Royal George, which formed part of the fleet under Lord Howe.
 In August this fleet was ordered to proceed to the relief of Gibraltar, and underwent a refit at top speed at Portsmouth.

 On 29 August 1782, Royal George was being heeled off Portsmouth to allow repairs to be made to the water intake for the deck wash pump, which was three feet below water level.
 The larboard guns had been run out and the starboard guns moved into the centre of the deck to heel over the ship until her lowest gun ports were close to the surface of the water.
 A supply vessel, Lark, approached Royal George on her low side to transfer a cargo of rum.
 According to an Admiralty report – not made public until early the next century – the larboard cannons' weight on the ship's central frame caused excessively decayed timbers to break.
 This caused the ship to heel to such a degree that the sea washed in at her gunports, and she soon began to ship water in her hold.
 A sudden breeze on the raised side of the ship forced her further over and the water rushed in.
 The crew were ordered to right the ship but the fallen cannon could not be moved.
 Within a couple of minutes she rolled on to her side and sank before any distress signal could be given.

 Nine hundred people were estimated to have lost their lives, for besides the crew there were a large number of tradesmen and women and children on board.
 About 230 people were saved, some by running up the rigging, while others were picked up by boats from other vessels.
 The usual assumption is that Kempenfelt was writing in his cabin when the ship sank; the cabin doors had jammed due to the ship heeling, and he perished with the rest.
 However, rival scenarios were reported at the time, as described in historian Hilary L. Rubinstein's book on the sinking, published in 2021.
-William Cowper's poem the "Loss of the Royal George" was based on the report that the admiral was trapped writing in his cabin, so that is the scenario which prevailed to the exclusion of other reports circulating at the time.
+William Cowper’s poem the "Loss of the Royal George" was based on the report that the admiral was trapped writing in his cabin, so that is the scenario which prevailed to the exclusion of other reports circulating at the time.
 Kempenfelt had effected radical alterations and improvements in the signalling system then existing in the British Navy.
-A painting of the loss of Royal George is in the Royal United Service Institution, London.
+A painting of the loss of Royal George is in the Royal United Services Institute, London.

 Kempenfelt took a great interest in evangelism.
 His hymns were published in Original Hymns and Poems by "Philotheorus" (Exeter, England: B. Thorn, 1777), dedicated to the Methodist John William Fletcher.
 It was reprinted in 1861 with a preface by Daniel Sedgwick.